Professor, Khalifa University of Science and Technology, Abu Dhabi

 Distinguished University Professor, Nanyang Technological University, Singapore

-Dr Dacheng Tao is currently a Distinguished University Professor in the College of Computing & Data Science at Nanyang Technological University.
-He mainly applies statistics and mathematics to artificial intelligence and data science, and his research is detailed in one monograph and over 200 publications in prestigious journals and proceedings at leading conferences, with best paper awards, best student paper awards, and test-of-time awards.
-His publications have been cited over 112K times and he has an h-index 160+ in Google Scholar.
-He received the 2015 and 2020 Australian Eureka Prize, the 2018 IEEE ICDM Research Contributions Award, and the 2021 IEEE Computer Society McCluskey Technical Achievement Award.
-He is a Fellow of the Australian Academy of Science, AAAS, ACM and IEEE.
+Dacheng Tao is currently a Distinguished University Professor and the Inaugural Director of the Generative AI Lab in the College of Computing and Data Science at Nanyang Technological University.
+He was an Australian Laureate Fellow and the founding director of the Sydney AI Centre at the University of Sydney, the inaugural director of JD Explore Academy and senior vice president at JD.com, and the chief AI scientist at UBTECH Robotics.
+He mainly applies statistics and mathematics to artificial intelligence, and his research is detailed in one monograph and over 300 publications.
+His publications have been cited over 140K times and he has an h-index 180+ in Google Scholar.
+He received the 2015 and 2020 Australian Eureka Prize, the 2018 IEEE ICDM Research Contributions Award, 2020 research super star by The Australian, the 2019 Diploma of The Polish Neural Network Society, and the 2021 IEEE Computer Society McCluskey Technical Achievement Award.
+He is a Fellow of the Australian Academy of Science, ACM and IEEE.

 Distinguished Boya Professor, Peking University, China